-Desonide is a topical (for the skin) steroid.
-It reduces the actions of chemicals in the body that cause inflammation, redness, and swelling.
+Desonide is a steroid.
+It prevents the release of substances in the body that cause inflammation.

-Desonide topical may also be used for other purposes not listed in this medication guide.
+Desonide topical may also be used for purposes not listed in this medication guide.

 What are the possible side effects of desonide topical?

 Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

 Topical steroid medicine can be absorbed through the skin, which may cause steroid side effects throughout the body.
 Stop using desonide topical and call your doctor if you have:

 - blurred vision, or seeing halos around lights;